-- Disconnect all wires from the old generator and ignition coil and remove these parts. - Take the woodruff key from the crankshaft.
+- Take the woodruff key from the crank.
 You will not need it anymore.
-Please do not forget to do so, otherwise you will have trouble later on in the assembly. - Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
-It simply guides to the correct setting which will now be otherwise achieved.
+Please do not forget to do so, otherwise you will have trouble later on in the assembly.

+- (Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
+It simply guides to the correct setting which will now be otherwise achieved.)